Profile information

 Help

 There are six times per year to form a great team for annual tasks or improvements.
-The projects are previously prepared and the time of stay will be determined by the task itself.
+The projects are previously prepared and the time of stay will be determined by the tasks themself.

-# February (1-2 weeks): Bottle wine.
-Prune trees.
-Graft trees.
-Sow potatoes and summer vegetables.
+# February (1-2 weeks): To bottle wine.
+To prune trees.
+To graft trees.
+To sow potatoes and summer vegetables.
+Set the beehives for spring and summer.

-# May (2 weeks): Fires prevention clean.
+# May (3 weeks): Fires prevention clean.
 Tree mulching.
 Syntropic annual pruning.
 Check/improve watering systems.
 Weeding.
 Elderflower syrup.
-Sow corn and beans.
+Vegetable garden care.

-# July/August (2 months): Trees watering.
+# July/August (2 months): To water trees.
 Fruit harvest and processing: blackberries (jam, liquor, syrup); figs (jam or dehydrate); apples (dehydrate or juice); pears (dehydrate, jam or juice).

 Improvement projects: Rocky pathways.
 Paint the house.
 Improve porch floor.

 # September (1 week): Grapes harvest for wine and juice.
-Collect tree seeds to sow in October.
+Collect tree seeds to sow.
 Corn harvest.

-# October (1-2 weeks): Plant trees.
+# October (2 weeks): Plant trees.
 Sow trees.
-Extend Syntropic forests.
+Extend Syntropic lines.
 Fall mulching.
 Olives harvest to eat.

-# December (2 weeks): Olives harvest for oil.
+# November/December (2 weeks): Olives harvest for oil.

 During the year other common tasks can happen in more than one period: Collect wood, check the bees, harvest honey, make deodorant or tooth paste, controlling brambles, turning compost and update the nursery pots.